indunilperamuna/invoiceninja/README.md

 * [Matthieu Calie](https://github.com/Matth--)

 ## License
-Invoice Ninja is released under the Attribution Assurance License.
+Evoice is released under the Attribution Assurance License.
 See [LICENSE](LICENSE) for details.